Polar coordinate lattice Boltzmann modeling of compressible flows: Polar FDLB model

 \subsection{Boundary conditions}

-The physical domain being considered in this work is an annular region whose radii are $R_{2}>R_{1}>0$ .
-When the inner radius $R_{1}\rightarrow 0$, the annular region approximates to a circular area.
-If the annular physical domain is periodic and the period is $N_{i}$ along the circumferential direction, it can be divided into $N_{i}$ parts, where $N_{i}$ is just the total number of the directions of discrete velocity in the DVM.
-In this case, we can pick out only one part for calculations.
+The physical domain under consideration is in an annular area with radii $R_{2}>R_{1}>0$.
+When the inner radius $R_{1}\rightarrow 0$, the annular area approximates to a circular one.
+If the annular physical domain is periodic and the period is $N_{i}$ along the circumferential direction, it can be sectioned into $N_{i}$ parts of sector, where $N_{i}$ is just the total number of the directions of discrete velocity in the DVM.
+In this case, we just pick out one part for calculations.
 If the period is $N_{i}/N_{f}$, we can pick out $N_{f}$ connected parts as computational domain, where $N_{f}$ is a positive integer.
 Thus, the computational domain is that with $R_{1}\leq r\leq R_{2}$ and $0<\theta \leq 2\pi N_{f}/N_{i}$.
 The computational domain has two boundaries in the radial direction and two in the circumferential direction.
 It is clear that periodic boundary conditions should be applied in the circumferential direction.
 On the other hand, the inner and outer boundaries in the radial direction should be treated specifically according to the specific situation under consideration.
 In this work we study the case with $N_{i}=8$ and $N_{f}=1$.
 Figure \ref{Fig02} shows a sketch for the computational domain.